 PSC Supplies Computation to Large Hadron Collider Group

-The Pittsburgh Supercomputing Center (PSC) is now supplying computation for the world’s most powerful particle collider.
-Fermi National Accelerator Laboratory (Fermilab) scientists working on the Compact Muon Solenoid (CMS) experiment, in collaboration with the Open Science Grid, have begun analyzing data from the Large Hadron Collider (LHC) using PSC’s Bridges supercomputer.
+PSC is supplying computation for the world’s most powerful particle collider.
+Fermi National Accelerator Laboratory (Fermilab) scientists working on the Compact Muon Solenoid (CMS) experiment, in collaboration with the Open Science Grid, have begun analyzing data from the Large Hadron Collider (LHC) using PSC’s Bridges system.
 The work is driven by a vast upgrade to the LHC’s computational capabilities that scientists expect to need by 2026.
 In that year, the latest enhancement of the collider—the “High-Luminosity LHC,” or HL-LHC—comes online.
 The HL-LHC will increase the intensity of the collider, located at the CERN laboratory on the border between France and Switzerland, to 10 times that of its original design.

 Data from the CMS and ATLAS detectors helped generate headlines in 2012—and a 2013 Nobel Prize—by identifying the long-sought Higgs boson, which gives mass to elementary particles.
 Scientists don’t know what the more powerful LHC will discover.
 At the very least, it will provide an opportunity to measure the properties of the Higgs boson in detail and thus test the standard model of particle physics to great precision.
 But this model is believed to be incomplete, and the HL-LHC will provide an opportunity for the discovery of new particles and new interactions.

 PSC topped its best-ever performance of last year by receiving six 2018 HPCwire Readers’ and Editors’ Choice Awards.
 Trade publication HPCwire presented the awards at the 2018 International Conference for High Performance Computing, Networking, Storage and Analysis (SC18), in Dallas, Texas.